An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: A binary game: The power market uplift problem

 \subsubsection{The upper-level market operator}

-As stated above, we distinguish between the short-term role of the market operator, which clears the market taking the dispatch of the generators as given, and the upper-level player as introduced in Section~\ref{sec:model}, which takes the role of an equilibrium selection mechanism.
-She assigns compensation payments to align the incentives of market participants and ensure that no player has a profitable deviation.
-Mathematically, this player forms the upper level of a two-stage, hierarchical game; the lower level is the binary quasi-equilibrium between the generators and demand, with compensation payments if necessary.
+As introduced in Section~\ref{sec:model}, an upper-level player acts as equilibrium coordination mechanism: she sets a short-term locational marginal price~$p_{tn}$ resulting from the market-clearing condition (linking constraint across players) as well as compensation payments to align the incentives of market participants and ensure that no player has a profitable deviation.
+Mathematically, this player forms the upper level of a two-stage, hierarchical game; the lower level is the binary quasi-equilibrium between the generators and the demand/network player.

-It is obvious from the upper-level player's objective function that this is closely related to the generators and the market-clearing player, but not identical -- the market operator does not only consider short-term market efficiency, but includes the welfare loss from the disbursement of compensation payments~$\zeta_i$.
+The upper-level player's objective function is closely related to the generators and the demand/network player, but not identical -- the market operator does not only consider short-term market efficiency (i.e., the sum of all players' objective functions), but includes the welfare loss from the disbursement of compensation payments~$\zeta_i$.
 The objective function satisfies Assumptions~\refAss{upper:level:convex:quadratic} and~\refAss{two-stage:comparison}, and the individual player's problems satisfy Assumptions~\refAss{KKT:conditions} and~\refAss{lower:level:linear}.

 The first part of the objective function is the sum of the generators' incurred costs and the utility of load units from using electricity; this is equivalent to~$F(\cdot)$ in the theoretical formulation (problem~\ref{model:overall:problem}).
 The second part is the regularizer~$G(\cdot)$, although it has a distinct interpretation in this example: because the compensation payments to generators have to be funded through fees on market participants or from general taxation, they usually involve some efficiency loss from market distortions.

-Here, we assume that every dollar paid in compensation is a~$100\,\%$ loss to overall welfare.
-One could assume that the loss is even greater because of the aforementioned distortions; alternatively, one could argue that compensation does not incur a loss at all, as it is just a redistribution of rents between stakeholders.
-We leave it to future, more policy-applied work to tackle this question.
+The market operator sets a spot price $p_{tn}$, which is considered by the generators and the demand/network player in their respective optimization problem, such that the nodal energy balance constraint \mbox{\ref{example:MO:MBC}} is satisfied.